madnanq/dental-caries-detection/README.md

 6. TensorboardX (https://pypi.org/project/tensorboardX/), (pip install tensorboardX)

 ## Dataset
 We present a dental-caries detection dataset to train and evaluate supervised/semi-supervised methods.
-You can request data access by writing an email to the corresponding author Prof. Qammer H. Abbasi.
+You can request data access by writing an email to [Adnan Qayyum](adnan.qayyum@itu.edu.pk).
 Our labeled dataset contains 141 images.

 # Training